onertipaday/rcompass/README.md

 R Client for the COMPASS GraphQL API

-This package provides access to the [COMPASS](https://compass-.readthedocs.io/en/latest/index.html) GrapgQL API from R.
+This package provides access to the [COMPASS](https://compass-.readthedocs.io/en/latest/index.html) GraphQL API from R.

 ## Build Status